 When you submit a request for an interview, you are committed to schedule an interview if the employer selects you.
 The only acceptable reasons for cancellations are: 1) you are faced with an emergency or illness; 2) you have an on-site interview with another company; or 3) you have accepted another job offer.
-If extenuating circumstances force you to cancel your commitment, you must decline your interview through the NLCN system no later than 8:30 a.m. on the business day prior to the interview for other Penn State campuses, and two business days for Behrend employers.
+If extenuating circumstances force you to cancel your commitment, you must decline your interview through the Nittany Lion Careers system no later than 8:30 a.m. on the business day prior to the interview for other Penn State campuses, and two business days for Behrend employers.
 Do NOT cancel your interview directly with the employer.
 We will only accept cancellations by telephone the day of an interview, and only for illness.
-Interviews canceled the day of the employer’s visit are considered no-shows and you are expected to write a letter to the employer as described below.
+Interviews canceled the day of the employer’s visit are considered no-shows, and you are expected to write a letter to the employer as described below.

 - No Shows

-Students selected for interviews who fail to appear for a scheduled interview for any reason will be considered no shows.
-No shows will have their interviewing privileges withdrawn immediately.
+Students selected for interviews who fail to appear for a scheduled interview for any reason will be considered no-shows.
+No-shows will have their interviewing privileges withdrawn immediately.
 The first time you miss an interview, your interview requesting/scheduling privileges will be withheld until a letter of explanation/ apology is written to the employer.
-This letter should be addressed to the company and emailed to firstname.lastname@example.org so that we can forward to the employer.
+This letter should be addressed to the company and emailed to [email protected] so that we can forward it to the employer.
 The second offense will result in your privileges being withdrawn permanently.
 Students calling in the day of their interview for ANY reason are considered no-shows, will be blocked from using the system, and are required to write a letter of explanation/apology to the employer.